amerlin/amerlin/README.md

 I'm co-founder and Community Leader of   [DotNetTortona](https://dotnettortona.net)

+---

+Languages and Tools:

+---

+Connect with me:

+---

 <!--
 **amerlin/amerlin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.